Brexit: Johnson and von der Leyen to hold talks as deal goes to the wire

 The spokesman also confirmed that the British government would next week introduce a taxation Bill that is expected to include clauses allowing British ministers to determine which goods moving from Britain to the North should be considered at risk of moving into the EU single market and are subject to tariffs.

-Minister for Foreign Affairs Simon Coveney said this week it would not be possible for a deal to be struck if the British government pressed ahead with such a plan, while the president of the European Council Charles Michel described it as a “rule of law” issue.
+Minister for Foreign Affairs Simon Coveney said this week it would not be possible for a deal to be struck if the British government pressed ahead with such a plan, while the president of the European Council Charles Michel described it as a “rule of law” issue.–Additional reporting Reuters